 Knitwear, especially sweaters/pullovers became an essential part of fashion for men, women, and children.

 Knitted garments were usually associated with sports/leisure.
 High fashion also favored knitted products, for example, Coco Chanel & The Vogue Magazine regularly including patterns in their issues.

 The 1920s also witnessed a growth in the popularity of knitting as an interest.
 This is mainly due to WW1, and the conditions of trenches caused a shortage of socks and other items for the armed forces.

 This lead to the governments encouraging those who were on “The Home Front” to reuse old knitted items and spare wool to make garments for the soldiers.

 As a result, many companies profited from the demands, producing patterns, yarn, and tools.

 The Great Depression: If you want clothes, get knitting!

-The prominence of knitwear in the fashion of the 20’s continued, but as always, fashion changed over the course of time.
+The prominence of knitwear in the fashion of the 20’s continued, but as always, fashionable clothing changed over the course of time.

 Combining traditional ways with new inventions became more common with the invention of the zip and new synthetic yarn.